eebbesen/ruby_for_algebra_students/collections.md

 ## Collections

-Collections are simply groups of things.
-You probably have collections of things that are related.
+Collections are groups of things.
 The collections we're going to talk about are collections of numbers.
 We will use collections so we can type less code.

 We will *not* be typing sequences of numbers.
 We *will* use `Range`s instead.
 A `Range` is a type of collection